Generic Name: Docosanol (doe KOE san ole)

 See also: Side effects (in more detail)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Abreva (docosanol topical)

-- Side Effects
+- Abreva Side Effects

 - During Pregnancy